ianw89/SelfCalGroupFinder/releases/desi/y1/README.md

 This folder contains a (presently) INTERNAL galaxy group catalog built from DESI Y1 Bright Galaxy Survey ('IRON' reductions).
 Please get in touch with the authors if you are using this for DESI science.

 The catalog is built using the Self Calibrated Group Finder, a public halo-based group finder.
 The code used for preprocessing and group finding can be found in [SelfCalGroupFinder](https://github.com/ianw89/SelfCalGroupFinder).
 For details regarding the group finding methods, see [arXiv:2007.12200](https://arxiv.org/abs/2007.12200), [arXiv:2010.02946](https://arxiv.org/abs/2010.02946) and [galaxygroupfinder.net](http://www.galaxygroupfinder.net), which contains information not yet published describing details of this catalog's construction.
-This version fo the catalog used group finding parameters that were tuned using SV3 to SDSS clustering and Lsat data.
+This version of the catalog used group finding parameters that were tuned using the Y1 sample on BGS Y1 clustering and SDSS Lsat data.

 The catalog is provided as a single table in a .FITS archive.
 In Python, this can be easily read as follows: